Worried about seeds sprouting in your precious lawn? Don’t be.…it’s probably not as bad as you think.

 Watering

 Lack of water is one of the most common reasons for lawn to go to seed.
 Make sure your lawn is receiving an adequate amount of water for the warmer weather by checking the soil moisture.
-Give your lawn an extra good deep soaking and it should return to its former glory in no time.
+Give your lawn a good, deep soaking and it should return to its former glory in no time.

 Fertilising

 Lack of nutrients is another key factor that can cause grass to go to seed.
-Give your lawn an application with a good quality slow release fertiliser and those seed heads will soon disappear.
+Give your lawn an application with good quality turf fertilisers and those seed heads will soon disappear.

 Top Dressing